Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering

-In this section, we present the necessary and sufficient conditions for the frequency domain passivity of SDEA under VSIC with P controllers, while rendering null impedance and linear springs without imposing non-negativity assumption on the controller gains.
-The second row of Figure~\ref{fig:allresults} presents a summary of passive physical equivalents for SDEA under VSIC with different types of controllers.
+In this section, we present the necessary and sufficient conditions for the passivity of SDEA and SEA under VSIC with proportional~(P) controllers while rendering Voigt and linear models, without imposing a non-negativity assumption on the controller gains.
+Please note that the inner motion control loop is considered to be asymptotically stable throughout the analyses, imposing $(B_m + G_m) > 0$.
+We also compare feasibility conditions of passive physical equivalents with the necessary and sufficient conditions for the passivity.